15 Best Places to Live in Maine

 North Yarmouth

-Yarmouth…North Yarmouth…it may be a case of which house takes your fancy when it comes to choosing between these two neighbourhoods.
-There is very little difference between amenities, house prices, schooling or resident satisfaction.
-In all honesty, North Yarmouth has a more rural feel and is a little more sparsely populated.
+Yarmouth…North Yarmouth…it may be a case of which house takes your fancy when choosing between these two neighborhoods.
+Very little difference exists between amenities, house prices, schooling, or resident satisfaction.
+North Yarmouth has a more rural feel and is a little more sparsely populated.

-Local people say that they can trust their neighbours and the area is clean and safe.
-The parks in the neighbourhood are perfect for exercising or dog walking, a great place to let the kids go and run.
+Local people say that they can trust their neighbors and the area is clean and safe.
+The parks in the neighborhood are perfect for exercising or dog walking, a great place to let the kids go and run.

-The majority of houses on the market are stand alone, detached family homes with generous gardens, encompassed by trees for added privacy.
-Typically American in design, there are ample family homes for you to chose from in North Yarmouth.
+Most houses on the market are stand-alone, detached family homes with generous gardens encompassed by trees for added privacy.
+Typically American in design, you can choose from ample family homes in North Yarmouth.

 8. Scarborough